 The mode register is loaded via inputs A0-A11 (A12 should be driven LOW.)
-See mode register heading in the Register Definition section.
+See "Register Definition" on page 17.
 The LOAD MODE REGISTER command can only be issued when all banks are idle, and a subsequent executable command cannot be issued until ^tMRD is met.